MichaelSchneeberger/do-notation/README.md

 ```

 The provided code is a pseudo-code implementation that illustrates the core concept of the `@do` decorator.
-The main difference between this pseudo-code and the actual implementation is that the function given to the `flat_map` method can only be called once in the pseudo-code, whereas in the real implementation, that function can be called arbitrarily many times.
+The main difference between this pseudo-code and the actual implementation is that the function given to the `flat_map` method (i.e. `send_and_yield`) can only be called once in the pseudo-code, whereas in the real implementation, that function can be called arbitrarily many times.
 This distinction is crucial for handling monadic operations correctly and ensuring that the `@do` decorator works as expected in various scenarios.